superchordate/hcslim/README.md

 ## Contributions

-hcslim is very new and coverage isn't great.
-In particular, we need functions to make transforming data easier for treemaps.
-Please consider making a Pull Request if you end up writing code like this.
+Please consider making a Pull Request if you end up improving or expanding this code!